 Ways of War hinges upon the Vietnam War in particular.
-Not because it was more important than any other issues, but because it happen to be something that touched me on a personal level.
-We said good bye to family members, we worried about them, and were fortunate enough to be able to welcome them home.
-Many people I know were touched in some way by that event in history.
+Not because it was more important than any other issues, but because it is something that touched me on a personal level.
+We said goodbye to family members; we worried about them and were fortunate enough to welcome them home.
+The effects of that era left their permanent mark.
 I have always felt that those men who fought got shortchanged in their service.
-They did what they were called to do; whether by draft or volunteer.
+They did what their government called them to do; whether by draft or volunteer.
 They were neither thanked nor rewarded.

-I believe much was learned from that time in history.
-Unfortunately there is still much to consider.
+I believe many learned from that time in history.
+Unfortunately, there is still much to consider.
 Ways of War is just a subtle reminder of a time long past and a lesson we are still learning from.
-It is a story told that is intertwined with other events as well.
-Some of which you may not be aware of.
-Our history is a dark one.
+It is a story told intertwined with other events.
+Some of which you may not know of.
+Our history is dark.
 We are a great nation, yes.
-But as with any nation there are skeletons in the closets of time.
-The cost of keeping up is paid with human life.
-No matter how you look at it.
+But as with any nation, there are skeletons in the closets of time.